shan-ali/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 > Note: We have already configured these in our setup in this course

-Copy the ca certificate to the worker node:
+Copy the CA certificate to the worker node:

 On `controller-1`:
 ```
 scp ca.crt worker-2:~/
 ```

-## Step 1 Configure the Binaries on the Worker node
+## Configure Worker Node

-### Download and Install Worker Binaries
+Download and Install Worker Binaries

-The following will be done on `worker-2` node.
+On `worker-2`

 ```
 curl -LO https://dl.k8s.io/v1.23.4/bin/linux/amd64/kubelet